lisp-advocates/interview-questions/companies/grammarly/questions.md

 - Have you considered switching to commercial Lisp implementations such as LispWorks or Allegro?

+- Tell us more about Grammarly's Open Source libraries!
+Our readers can find a number of opensourced Common Lisp projects at [https://github.com/GrammaTech](https://github.com/GrammaTech).
+  In particular, it would be exciting for us to learn how do you use the [https://github.com/GrammaTech/sel](Software Evolution Library) internally!

-- Which Open Source libraries are important to your project?
+- Which other Open Source libraries are important to your project?
 Which Open Source libraries has Grammarly contributed to?

 - How did Grammarly choose to invest in Common Lisp specifically?
 Was your founders' previous business, My Dropbox (an application for checking students